FansDB/docs/docs/index.md

 7. The endpoint is now added and can be used to scrape metadata like with any other scraper.

 [^1]: [https://github.com/stashapp/stash-box](https://github.com/stashapp/stash-box){target=_blank}
-[^2]: Perceptual hashing allows you to compare similartities between multiple multimedia files by hamming distance.
+[^2]: Perceptual hashing allows you to compare similarities between multiple multimedia files by hamming distance.
 Which means that despite difference in resolution, encoding or basic changes to the source file it can still be grouped together and matched easily.
 Read more about it [here](https://en.wikipedia.org/wiki/Perceptual_hashing){target=_blank}.
 [^3]: [https://github.com/stashapp/stash](https://github.com/stashapp/stash){target=_blank}
 [^4]: [https://docs.stashapp.cc/installation](https://docs.stashapp.cc/installation){target=_blank}